 At the end of September, the last of 2010’s “20 Under 40” piece of fiction was published in The New Yorker.
-I thought it might be a good idea to post a quick recap here on the main page to see if anyone has any thoughts on the experience of reading these relatively young authors each week since early June — and since I’m still not sure how many people see that there is a New Yorker Forum on this site.
+I thought it might be a good idea to post a quick recap here on the main page to see if anyone has any thoughts on the experience of reading these relatively young authors each week since early June.

 Some of you may have stopped reading these pieces due to the ho-hum first issue which featured eight stories, many of which were unremarkable.
 You’ll be heartened to know that I placed only one of those stories in my top tier, so it did get better.
 Also, I placed four of them in my bottom tier, so it didn’t get much worse.

 All in all, I’m glad the magazine did this.
 Most of these were writers I’d heard of but had never read, and this gave me a chance to get to know them and to look into their back catalog.
 I have a few of their books lined up for my reading pleasure (I hope) over the next months and years.
 A few of them I can cross off my list of writers I want to follow — at least, unless something else comes along that convinces me otherwise.
-I’m sure some of this is unfair; after all, I already really liked Chris Adrian, yet I put him in the Penultimate Tier below because “The Warm Fuzzies” just wasn’t that great of a story.
+Judging these authors by these pieces is surely unfair and might lead me to missing out on something that would mean a lot to me; after all, I already really liked Chris Adrian, yet I put him in the Penultimate Tier below because “The Warm Fuzzies” just wasn’t that great of a story.
 Had I not already liked him, I probably wouldn’t bother reading any of his other work, which would be a real shame.
 Also, though I haven’t read any of Sarah Shun-lien Bynum’s other work, I was interested enough in her that despite placing her story in my Penultimate Tier, I still went out and got her two novels.

 - Nicole Krauss: “The Young Painters”